nazimboudeffa/awesome-crypto/README.md

 Also the problem with many sites is the amount of DOGE that must have to be able to retreive it

+TODAY I don't have any bitcoin or eth, it's just too much so I use to try NFT for that OFFICIALLY on opensea/nazimboudeffa

 ## Shitty cryptos

 - Doge official and fake